Skip to main content Skip to chat

 ROI: Return on investment is short-form for how well something is performing.
 Your ROI on an investment would be how much money you've made versus how much you put in.
 Your ROI on other factors in your life?
 That's for you to decide.

-RSP or RRSP: A registered retirement savings plan is a registered account designed to help you save for retirement.
+RSP or RRSP: registered retirement savings plan is a registered account designed to help you save for retirement.
 Contributions are tax-deferred, meaning you lower your taxable income when you put money in but have to pay income tax when you take it out in retirement, when your income is lower.

 S-T-U